Home Remedies and Natural Cures

-Spirulina
+Spirulina Nutrition

-spirulina Vegetarians have celebrated the nutritional value of spirulina for years.
+Vegetarians have celebrated the nutritional value of spirulina for years.
 In recent years, however, others interested in creating healthier lives through diet are finally discovering it to be a rich food source offering energy and protein to all who partake of it.
 A blue-green algae, spirulina is able to rival beef in terms of its protein content.
 Although it is related to kelp, spirulina is not actually a sea plant, as it also grows in alkaline waters, such as lakes and freshwater ponds.

-Despite encountering hot temperatures as it is processed for consumer use, where other plant forms sometimes lose their nutritional potency in these stages, spirulina is remarkably able to retain all of its nutritional value.
+Despite encountering hot temperatures as it is processed for consumer use, where other plant forms sometimes lose their nutritional potency in these stages, it is remarkably able to retain all of its nutritional value.

 • Trace elements